exelearning/iteexe/exe/jsui/scripts/extjs/docs/guides/components/README.md

 - `afterHide`
 This method is invoked after the Component has been hidden
 - `onRender`
 Allows addition of behavior to the rendering phase.
-After calling the superclass’s onRender, the Component's Element will exist.
-Extra DOM processing may be performed at this stage to complete the desired structure of the Component.
 - `afterRender`
 Allows addition of behavior after rendering is complete.
 At this stage the Component’s Element will have been styled according to the configuration, will have had any configured CSS class names added, and will be in the configured visibility and the configured enable state.